RVing in Canada: A Complete Guide

 Many American cell phone companies will allow you to use your plan in Canada.
 Before RVing in Canada, call your cellular provider to confirm if your phone will work and if there are additional charges.

-Our Verizon unlimited plans provided unlimited calls and texts with no additional charge.
-However, high speed data was limited to 0.5 GB per day.
-If we needed additional data, each additional 0.5 GB costs five dollars.
+Our Verizon unlimited plans provide unlimited calls and texts with no additional charge.
+However, high-speed data is limited to 2 GB per day.

 Renting an RV in Canada